zazuko/cube-creator/.changeset/heavy-jokes-greet.md

 "@cube-creator/ui": patch
 ---

-Fix dimension metadata saved in wrong graph
+Fix dimension metadata not reflected in Cube Designer when saved (#646)